-OverviewThe present module will introduce students to classical as well as contemporary discussions in the intersection between politics, philosophy, and economics.
+OverviewThis module will introduce students to classical as well as contemporary discussions in the intersection between politics, philosophy, and economics.
 Topics to be covered will vary from year to year, in light of the expertise of the person convening it and student feedback from previous years.
-That said, the relevant variations will be constrained by considerations ensuring that one cohort will not be disadvantaged compared to the next, and are likely to consistently include some sub-set of the following:
+Topics which may be covered include Authoritarianism, Behavioural economics, Rational Choice Theory, Game Theory, Libertarianism and Paternalism, Markets and Trade, Private Property and the Legitimacy of Organ Sale.

 Through these and related topics, students will gain a good understanding of the complementary and in some cases conflicting perspectives and methodologies contained in politics, philosophy, and economics, and enable them to evaluate contemporary issues in a manner that's informed by a comprehensive set of relevant traditions.

 This module will be assessed by 100% coursework:

 Mid-term Essay (1,500 words) 40%

 Anomaly, J., Geoffrey Brennan, Michael C. Munger, and Geoffrey Sayre-McCord (2015).
 Philosophy, Politics, and Economics: An Anthology, (Oxford University Press)

 On successfully completing the module Level 5 students will be able to:

 8.1 Understand the major controversies in this area;

 8.2 Engage critically with some of the central issues in this field, through their study of the relevant arguments;